Creating a New Bellevue College Website

 A website is defined as a page or group of pages related to a division, department, or other campus group.
 Websites are for a primarily student audience, although certain sites may also orient towards employees or the BC community.

 Information Technology Services and Institutional Advancement can help you through the process of creating a new website.
 A good first step is to gather together draft content for your site.
-Once you have an idea of the information you need to present, submit a request center ticket so that the process can start.
+Once you have an idea of the information you want to present, submit a service desk ticket so that the process can start.

 Publishing for All Devices